Bet responsibly? A struggle for some as sport... | Taiwan News

 Advertising supporting the nascent sports betting industry has not drawn the same level of scrutiny from regulators and lawmakers in the U.S. as counterparts in Europe, where several countries strictly regulate or even ban gambling ads, including those for sports betting.

-One year after the U.S. Supreme Court ended an effective monopoly in Nevada, eight states have begun taking legal sports wagers.
+One year after the U.S. Supreme Court ended a virtual monopoly in Nevada, eight states have begun taking legal sports wagers.
 Three states and the District of Columbia have passed laws to create new markets and a handful of legislatures are still considering bills.
 None of the laws passed has significant restrictions for sports betting ads.

-"We want to get in front of this in a way that is meaningful," said Sara Slane, the group's senior vice president of public affairs.
-"We view the opportunity to offer sports betting on a state-by-state level as a privilege, and there needs to be responsible advertising that's tied to that."

-Indeed, those who struggle with gambling find ads touting Super Bowl or March Madness wagers similar to beer ads tempting those with alcoholism or fast food ads enticing those with unhealthy eating habits.
+Those who struggle with gambling find ads touting Super Bowl or March Madness wagers similar to beer ads tempting those with alcoholism, or fast food ads enticing those with unhealthy eating habits.
 Though a hurdle for some, the ads are an understandable facet of expanded betting with sportsbooks chasing new customers to bet legally and leisurely, just like millions of people who visit casinos, buy lottery tickets or drink and eat without harmful consequences.

 "There's not one commercial break it seems where you don't see one of these ads.
 As much as I tried to stop, there are all these incentives: a $500 free bet, we'll refund your first bet even if you lose.
 They're everywhere I look," said Sharon, who lives in a New York TV market that's a key target for advertisers of New Jersey sportsbooks.
 "It's a constant reminder of my problem.
-It brings an incredible amount of guilt and shame for me, and yet there's still this incredible temptation that these ads make worse."
+There's still this incredible temptation that these ads make worse."

 Keith Whyte, executive director of the National Council on Problem Gambling, thinks the details of gambling ads haven't been explored enough.